PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

 }

 // Usage:
-logUserEvent(user, 'logged in');
+logUserEvent(user, "logged in");
-logUserEvent(user, 'checked out');
+logUserEvent(user, "checked out");
 ```

 4. What were the issues with duplicated code?

 - Maintenance overhead: Updating timestamp logic in two places doubles the effort and increases risk of inconsistency.

 - Higher error rate: If one function is updated but the other is forgotten, behavior diverges.

 - Increased cognitive load: Repetition forces developers to understand and maintain similar code in multiple spots.